In search of minerals

 Our excursions are a mix of social activities and excavation work.

 Rules of Conduct

 Remember that our activities at the collection sites are a privilege and not a right, do not spoil anything for the next hobbyist who would like to explore the same area.
 Respect for places and people is essential.

 Bring a backpack, a snack and collect your waste in order to preserve the site.
 Bring back whatever you brought with you.
 There are rarely any garbage cans on the sites.
 Do not leave any tools, trash or garbage on a site.
 A hammer left on site could damage expensive equipment or injure a person

 Keep a safe distance from a person who is working to avoid injury from splinters or rockslides.

 To be safer, do not prospect alone or at least inform the person in charge of the exit if you move away.

-Have a small first aid kit and possibly mosquito repellent
+Bring a small first aid kit and mosquito repellent.

 Bring water, prospecting is physical and the day is long!
 You need to hydrate.